Povstalec/StargateJourney/blocks/stargate_variants.md

     {% include youtubePlayer.html id="BcUokqncKYI" %}
 </details>

-Pegasus Stargate with Milky Way symbols
+Pegasus Stargate with Milky Way symbols:
-(This is not a variant; by default, the Pegasus gate picks the symbols of the galaxy it is currently placed in.):
+> This is not a variant;
+> by default, the Pegasus gate picks the symbols of the galaxy it is currently placed in.

 ![Pegasus Stargate Milky Way symbols](/assets/img/blocks/technological/variants/pegasus_milkyway_symbols.png)